Spectral properties of integral operators in bounded, large intervals: Introduction

-The remaining part of the spectrum is strictly bigger then some positive number.
-In this paper we consider operators of the type of the operator $\LL$ defined in \eqref {G3} but acting over functions in bounded intervals $[-L,L]$, $L$ large.
-It might be helpful to compare heuristically what we are doing with similar problems analyzed previously in the context of reaction diffusion equations and Cahn-Hilliard equations.
+It might be helpful to compare heuristically what we are doing with similar problems analysed previously in the context of reaction diffusion equations and Cahn-Hilliard equations.
 Dividing by $\beta (1 -\bar m ^2)$ the operator $\LL$ we can define a new operator

 where and